xplshn/pfetch/README.md

 # Default: '/' (except on iOS where it is /private/var, and on Android where it is /data)
 # Valid: string
 PF_DISKPATH="/"

+# Disable counting package managers that take a long time to count
+PF_FAST_PKG_COUNT=1
 ```

 ## Credit